 Although the Lowenstein Project is an extracurricular group, student participants may receive one ungraded credit per semester for their participation after their first semester of law school.
 Many students find summer internships through their involvement in the Lowenstein Project

-While almost all of these projects were developed in cooperation with outside organizations, students are also encouraged to initiate their own projects and solicit volunteers through the Lowenstein Project.
+Most of the projects that students carry out through the Lowenstein Project are developed in cooperation with outside organizations, students are also encouraged to initiate their own projects and solicit volunteers through the Lowenstein Project.
 The Lowenstein Project holds an organizational meeting each fall to recruit new members and discuss possible projects.

 If your organization is interested in working with the Lowenstein Project, please click here to learn more about our project development process.